kaya-arro/sc-simplify/README.md

 1. Take the Čech nerve of the input iteratively until no more simplifications occur and the dimension of the complex is less than or equal to that of its nerve.

-2. Identify edges that can be contracted without changing the homotopy type of the complex and contract them.
+2. Use the link condition to identify edges that can be contracted without changing the homotopy type of the complex and contract them.
 Call the resulting complex $X$.

 3. Construct a large contractible subcomplex $C$ of $X$.

 4. Remove the facets of $C$ from $X$ and take the intersection of this smaller complex with $C$ to obtain a new, smaller pair $(A, B)$ with the same homotopy type as the original input (but in which $B$ may not be contractible and therefore $A$ may be of a different homotopy type from the input).

+At this point, the idea is to feed the output of `sc-simplify` into another program, such as Sage, to calculate the relative homology of the pair, which will agree with the homology of the original input.
+In a future update, `sc-simplify` will be able to calculate the homology itself without the need for an auxiliary program for the final step.

 # Installation